Up to 50% off sofas & mattresses — limited‑time deals.

 EQ3 Sofa Reviews (2026)

-EQ3 sits in the premium, made-to-order end of the sofa market, and its lineup spans everything from plush lounge builds to sleepers designed for real hosting.
-We rotated four popular models through the same routine—work-from-sofa hours, long TV sessions, naps, and guests.
-The theme was consistent: EQ3 gives you a lot of control over comfort and configuration, but the trade-offs are longer lead times, more cushion upkeep on the softer builds, and extra heat buildup during extended sits.
+EQ3 sits at the premium, made-to-order end of the sofa market, and its lineup covers everything from laid-back lounge builds to sleepers that can handle real hosting.
+We ran four popular models through the same routine—work-from-sofa hours, long TV sessions, naps, and overnight guests.
+Our testing kept pointing to the same theme: EQ3 gives you a lot of control over comfort and configuration, but the trade-offs are longer lead times, more cushion upkeep on the softer builds, and more heat buildup during long sits.

 Product Overview